 This incredibly demanding hike is best experienced with a ranger.
 In fact, you can’t even enter the trail without reserving tickets in advance.
 This labyrinth of sun-baked ledges, canyons and sandstone outgrowths will challenge your agility and resolve, and more than earn you an extra helping at dinner afterward.

 - Moab Dining After Adventure

 As mentioned on Day 1, if this trip is about the rapids, you’re probably already riding them.
 Of course, there is the popular Moab Daily stretch if you want just a taste of the mighty Colorado.
 Otherwise, keep pumping those legs on the bucket-list White Rim Trail.
-Make no mistake.
-It can be done in a day.
+Make no mistake, for expert riders, the trail can be completed in a day.
 One long, incredible day.
-Most prefer to break it up with a support vehicle.
+If you're a beginner mountain biker or looking for a slower-paced journey, we suggest to break it up with a support vehicle.

 Utah's most popular river trip, the Moab Daily, is a 13-mile stretch of the Colorado River from Hittle Bottom to Takeout Beach along Highway 128.
 This float can be easily done in a day.
 Of course, many raft the Colorado for Canyonlands’ famous Cataract Canyon.
 With two or more days, you can too.

 The 100-mile White Rim Road loops around and below the Island in the Sky mesa top and provides expansive views of the surrounding area.
 Trips usually take two to three days by four-wheel-drive vehicle or three to four days by mountain bike.
 Grab a permit and get ready for a bucket-list ride.